BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 Here are some differences between excel and google Query sheet

 1. excel is good for high volume of data while query sheet is used for low volume of data
+2. excel can be used in offline mode while query sheet can be used both offline and online mode
+3. excel cannot be use for collaboration but query sheet can be used for collaboration
+4. in excel operating system is required but for query sheet only web browser is required